Slater family (EastEnders)

 The family became a focal point across New Year 2016 when Kat discovers that she has a secret son and Charlie is killed-off.
-The events are followed by a spin-off drama, Kat & Alfie: Redwater, focusing on Kat's search for her son, who is revealed to be murderous Catholic priest Dermott Dolan (Oisín Stack).
+The events are followed by a spin-off drama, Kat & Alfie: Redwater, focusing on Kat's search for her son in Ireland, who is revealed to be murderous Catholic priest Dermott Dolan (Oisín Stack).
 2016 also sees Stacey begin suffering from postpartum psychosis, a rare mental illness associated with bipolar mothers.
 Prior to the storyline, the family were merged with the Fowler family following Stacey's pairing with Martin Fowler (James Bye).
-Following his reappointment, Yorke revived the Slater family by reintroducing Kat, Jean and Mo, and casting Katie Jarvis as new family member Hayley Slater.
-Ashley McGuire later joined the cast as Hayley's manipulative mother, Bev Slater.
-The Slater family once again became a focal point across Christmas 2018, when the paternity of Hayley's baby is revealed.
+Following his reappointment, Yorke revived the Slater family by reintroducing Kat, Jean and Big Mo, and casting Katie Jarvis as new family member Hayley Slater.
+He also made the family a focal point across Christmas 2018 with a paternity reveal.

+As of 2025, a total of eight blood Slaters appear on the programme.
+Kat; her children Zoe Slater, Tommy Moon, Bert Moon and Ernie Moon; Stacey's daughter Lily Slater and her daughter Charli Slater, and Little Mo's son Freddie Slater.
+There are others that marry into the family, like Kat's ex-husband Phil Mitchell (Steve McFadden) and her current husband Alfie Moon (Shane Richie), Stacey's mother Jean, and Stacey's wife Eve Unwin (Heather Peace), while Kat's grandmother and Charlie's mother-in-law, Mo Harris (Laila Morse), is also considered to be part of the family.